alanng10/NewYork/Docue/a.md

 New York has 1 define name.

-The name is "Lonad".
+The name is "Lonade".

-Lonad word has 1 meaning.
+Lonade word has 1 meaning.

 The meaning is land class center.

-Lonad word has 1 meaning.
+Lonade word has 1 meaning.

 The meaning is land class home.

-Lonad word has 1 meaning.
+Lonade word has 1 meaning.

 The meaning is land class city.

-Lonad word has 1 meaning.
+Lonade word has 1 meaning.

 The meaning is land class area.

-Lonad word has spell.
+Lonade word has spell.
 The spell is:
 "L" for Land Class.
 "o" for offer marry.
 "n" for never life.
 "a" for all kind.
 "d" for done effect.
+"e" for emit good.

 New York city define name is same as New York metro.